What to do in Reykjavík

 Austurvöllur

-This street by the ocean has some of the most spectacular houses in Reykjavík as well a splendid view, beach and walkways.
-Take a stroll down Ægissíða and a bit further and you‘ll end up in Skerjafjörður and Nauthólsvík.
-It is also a prime location to see he sun set.
+This street by the ocean has some of the most spectacular houses in Reykjavík as well as splendid views, a dramatic shoreline and accessible walkways.
+Take a stroll along Ægisíða to the east and you'll end up in Nauthólsvík beach.
+Head west to explore the peninsula of Seltjarnarnes.
+These walkways are also the perfect place to enjoy a beautiful sunset.

 Skólavörðustígur

 The shopping street which lies diagonally from Laugavegur.
-It goes up to Skólavörðuholt hill where Hallgrímskirkja, Iceland‘s most famous church, sits.
-On the street, you can find many designer shops, as well as a craft shop, tourists shops, restaurants and a book shop.
+It goes up to Skólavörðuholt hill where Hallgrímskirkja, Iceland's most famous church, sits.
+Enjoy the street's many boutiques, designer shops, galleries, restaurants and cafés while snapping that all important instagram-worthy photo of Reykjavik's most recognisable landmark, Hallgrímskirkja.

 Hallgrímskirkja